 Research carried out in the SOLAR Lab emphasises interdisciplinary collaboration between researchers, teachers and allied health professionals such as speech-language pathologists and psychologists, with a view to promoting efficient translation of new knowledge into classroom practice and encouraging the cessation of practices for which the empirical evidence-base is weak or non-existent.

-- October 13: What is reading?
+- Session 1: What is reading?
 Unpacking what the reading process is and why it is challenging for some students.

-- October 20: What is writing?
+- Session 2: What is writing?
 Unpacking the writing process and why it is challenging for some students.

-- October 27: Building vocabulary skills for success across the curriculum.
+- Session 3: Building vocabulary skills for success across the curriculum.

-- November 3: Managing cognitive load and behavioural/emotional responses when working with struggling secondary students.
+- Session 4: Managing cognitive load and behavioural/emotional responses when working with struggling secondary students.